For those unfamiliar with the term, a taxonomy is a system of classification that enables systems like websites...

-1. Business context.What is the business purpose for the taxonomy?
+- Business context.What is the business purpose for the taxonomy?
 Is it for a specific initiative such as document management or for content management more broadly?
-If you intend to structure your data taxonomy for content management, is the content internally facing only or does the content involve externally facing websites that customers and third parties use?
-The taxonomy development may differ for internally versus externally facing content.
+If you intend to structure your data taxonomy for content management, is the content internally facing only, or does the content involve externally facing websites that customers and third parties use?
+The development of taxonomy structure may differ depending on the answer.

-2. User community.What is the target audience for the content?
+- User community.What is the target audience for the content?
 What are the user profiles, and what are their information usage needs?
 Do they use social media or internal social tools?

 Once the scope has been defined, you can begin the taxonomy development process with these eight steps (see Figure 2):

 Capture examples of content that need to be categorized in the taxonomy with business knowledge, content audit and possibly search logs.

-Determine the profiles of those users who will interact with the taxonomy -- findability is a key consideration -- and ask how certain user roles look for content.
-A paralegal may want to find contracts by legal entity, a design engineer may want to find product specifications by product type, a financial planner may want to find financial forecasts by year.
+Determine the profiles of those users who will interact with the taxonomy -- findability in search engines is a key consideration -- and ask how certain user roles look for content.
+A paralegal may want to find contracts by legal entity, a design engineer may want to find product specifications by product type and a financial planner may want to find financial forecasts by year.

 This involves soft testing using card-sorting techniques or hard testing by building out a working prototype and having focus groups interact with it.
-I recommend the latter.
-If your organization hasn't implemented a taxonomy, the concepts can be too abstract to visualize how users will interface with it, so seeing is believing.
+Businesses should try the latter.
+If your organization hasn't implemented a data taxonomy, the concepts can be too abstract to visualize how users will interface with it, so seeing is believing.